Leopold III, Duke of Austria: Biography

 By 1375 Leopold had inherited the former Gorizia possessions in the Windic March, White Carniola, Friuli and Istria and the city of Feldkirch in Vorarlberg.
-On 6 Aug 1376 he was granted the right to make alliances with foreign rulers.
+On 6 August 1376 he was granted the right to make alliances with foreign rulers.
 In 1377 Albert traveled to Prussia for about five months, leaving Leopold in charge of all the Habsburg lands.
 During this time, Leopold signed a peace treaty with one of his brother's bitterest rivals, Heinrich von Schaunberg.
 When on 7 July 1379 he and Albert III signed the Treaty of Neuberg, Leopold became the exclusive ruler of Styria (then including Wiener Neustadt), Carinthia, Carniola, Tyrol and the Further Austrian lands in Swabia.
 In 1382 he was granted the city of Trieste as part of his payment for defeating Venice.

-Leopold significantly promoted trade and commerce in the Tyrolean lands, encouraging the development of cities such as Meran.
+The Duke significantly promoted trade and commerce in the Tyrolean lands, encouraging the development of cities such as Meran.
 He gained control over the city of Basel in 1376 and could also purchase Laufenburg from his Swabian Habsburg cousins ten years later.
 However, his further attempts to expand his position in Switzerland failed, when he was killed in the Battle of Sempach.

+Leopold is associated with the hospice of Henry, in 1385 he notified the people of the surrounding area of the Arlberg Pass that one Henry of Kempten will build a lodging for the sake of the poor and transients who seek shelter in the area.
+In the following year, additional buildings, a chapel and graveyeard were added to the hospice.
+The Brotherhood of St Christopher eventually ran the hospice.
+Leopold says "many good things had been brought to pass" by simple folk passing by.

 Initially buried in Königsfelden Monastery, his mortal remains were transferred firstly to St. Blaise Abbey in a solemn ceremony on 14 November 1770, and finally to Saint Paul's Abbey, Carinthia.